 - Scraping and compacting unpaved roads to stabilize the surface as necessary. - Restricting unauthorized vehicles on other than established roads. - Minimizing the area of disturbed land. - Prompt revegetation of regraded lands. - Reducing the length of time between initial disturbance and revegetation or other soil stabilization. - Maintenance of lignite stockpiles.
 All lignite that is stored in lignite stockpiles would be sealed and compacted by both rubber-tired and track-type dozers.
 By sealing the pile, conditions conducive for spontaneous combustion would be minimized.
 The lignite stockpiles would continuously be monitored, and if smoldering or burning lignite is observed, it would be promptly extinguished.
 In addition, all water trucks located onsite would be equipped with water/foam cannons for the specific use of fighting fires.
-Using the program outlined, the Red Hills Mine has had very few smoldering lignite events.
-For these cases, the lignite was extinguished by digging up the smoldering lignite and promptly spreading it out on the surface.
+Using the program outlined, the Red Hills Mine has had very few smoldering lignite and promptly spreading it out on the surface.
 It should be noted that the lignite to be mined at the Liberty Mine is in the same formation that is being mined at Red Hills.